 Place a screw at the bottom of each channel (see image below).

-For GearTrack, you’ll need two screws per stud, and four screws per stud for
+For a Gladiator GearTrack installation, you’ll need two screws per stud and four screws per stud for a Gladiator GearWall installation.

 You want to have as many screw attachments as possible – ideally three or four per 4′ track.

-If you can’t attach your track system to at least three studs, you may want to rethink the location.
+You should rethink the location if you can’t attach your track system to at least three wall studs.

 4. Check to Make Sure Its Level and Repeat

-Once you’ve got the track placed and the first screw into the wall, you want to ensure it’s level.
+Once you’ve placed the track and the first screw into the wall, you want to ensure it’s level.

-I don’t know about you, but I’m that person that can instantly tell when things are crooked.
+I don’t know about you, but I’m that person who can instantly tell when things are crooked.

 Picture frames, mirrors, you name it.
 I can tell from across the room if it’s off by a centimeter, and it bugs the crap out of me.